EffectOrientedProgramming/book/Chapters/06_Composability.md

 ```

 If you want to treat the case of a missing value as a failure, you can again use `ZIO.from`:
-ZIO will convert `None` into a generic failure type, giving you the opportunity to define a more specific error type.
+ZIO will convert `None` into a generic failure, giving you the opportunity to define a more specific type.

 ```scala 3 mdoc
 import zio.*